Resource Marginal Problems: Discussion

 Motivated by the importance and the generality of quantum states marginal problems as well as resource theories, we provide an overarching framework that includes not only these two important topics in quantum information theory, but also a variety of other unexplored possibilities.
 The key notion underlying our framework is resource-free ($R$-free) incompatibility in a target subsystem $\rmt$, i.e., the {\em impossibility} of having a resource-free subsystem $\rmt$ for some given set of marginal states $\bmsl$.
 The question of whether this impossibility holds for any given $\bmsl$ leads naturally to what we dub the {\em resource marginal problems}, which includes the quantum state marginal problems as a special case.

 To quantify this incompatibility, we introduce a robustness measure $\RRT(\bmsl)$ and show that, provided two necessary and sufficient conditions are satisfied, $\RRT(\bmsl)$ can be evaluated as a finite-valued conic program where strong duality holds.
 Whenever $\bmsl$ is not $R$-free compatible, we demonstrate how a witness can be extracted from the conic program to manifest this fact.
-Moreover, a subchannel discrimination task involving {\em arbitrary} unitary channels can be defined to illustrate the operational advantage of $R$-free incompatible $\bmsl$ over those compatible ones in this task.
+Moreover, a channel-discrimination task involving {\em arbitrary} unitary channels can be defined to illustrate the operational advantage of $R$-free incompatible $\bmsl$ over those compatible ones in this task.
 By identifying appropriate free operations, we further prove that a resource theory of $R$-free incompatibility can be formulated with the robustness measure $\RRT(\bmsl)$ serving as the corresponding monotone.
 The corresponding {\em resource theory} for $R$ is then recovered as a special case of our resource theory.
+To complete the story, we provide a complete characterization of convertibility of the $R$-free incompatibility of marginals via a communication game.

-Apart from recovering the known results, our framework makes evident the fact that an incompatibility problem can be defined for {\em any} resource theory for quantum states and {\em vice versa}.
+Apart from recovering the known results, our framework makes evident the fact that an incompatibility problem can be defined for {\em any} resource theory for quantum states, and {\em vice versa}.
 For example, a resource theory can be defined for the usual quantum states marginal problems, an incompatibility problem can be defined for the resource theory of entanglement, and so on.
-In particular, since a resource theory of entanglement-free incompatibility can be defined in relation to the recently introduced entanglement marginal problems~\cite{Navascues2021}, our robustness measure, etc., can be applied to this incompatibility.
-More generally, if a resource theory or a marginal problem can be cast in a form that fits our framework, results that we have derived are readily applicable.
-As a side result that stems from our investigation, we provide the first example demonstrating the transitivity of nonlocality (and steerability) for quantum states under the auxiliary assumption of a tensor-product structure of the underlying state.
+In particular, since a resource theory of entanglement-free incompatibility can be defined for the recently introduced entanglement marginal problems~\cite{Navascues2021}, our robustness measure, etc., can be applied to this incompatibility.
+More generally, if a resource theory or a marginal problem can be cast in a form that fits our framework, the results that we have derived are readily applicable.
+Finally, as an unexpected finding, we report a correspondence between resource marginal problems and ground state properties of many-body Hamiltonians.
+More precisely, we have found that the existence of non-trivial solutions to a resource marginal problem is equivalent to the existence of a many-body Hamiltonian having specific ground state properties.
+This gives resource marginal problems a necessary and sufficient description in a physical setting.